 |Kenneth H. (Ken) Lokensgard, PhD

-Assistant Director of Center for Native American Research and Collaboration
+Assistant Director of Center for Native American Research & Collaboration

 French Administration 232C

 Cleveland Hall 23A

 Dr. Lokensgard’s research has focused upon the sometimes conflicting ontologies and epistemologies of Indigenous and Non-Indigenous peoples.
 Specifically, he has worked with Niitsitapi (Blackfoot) elders and ceremonialists, in the US and Canada, to highlight the personhood of Blackfoot ceremonial items and the need for their repatriation.
 He is also interested in traditional protocols of reciprocity practiced by Native Americans and how they inform Indigenous research methodologies.
 Dr. Lokensgard is committed to promoting the importance of these protocols and methodologies, as means of facilitating collaborative work between Native and Non-Native communities.
 He is also committed to promoting Native scholarship and scholars within the academy and elsewhere.